Anon-Exploiter/infosecinstitute-dl/README.md

 # infosecinstitute-dl
-A small and dirty python3 based script to download courses from Infosec Institute.
+A small and dirty python3 based script to download courses from InfosecInstitute.

 ### Description

-A simple downloader for InfoSec's courses.
+InfosecInstitute courses downloader.
 Requires **Python3** and **aria2** (for downloading).

 Infosec.py automates everything, just change the Course's URL in main() function and it'll automatically generate all the links for the course and will write those links in **downloads.json**.
 By default, it'll start downloading too, let's say you don't want to download right now and don't want to fetch all the DDL links later too (so you need downloader.py only afterwards).